playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 }
 ---

-It's a Wednesday night, you've been scrolling through Twitter and you've come across the 30th tweet of the night talking about TypeScript.
-We've all been there.
-Sometimes it can be intimidating to take on a new task,  learn that new skill.
+TypeScript's popularity cannot be understated.
+Either you likely know someone who works with it, you've heard of it, or possible you've been using it.
+As the language continues to grow and evolve, it can be helpful to jump into the langauge and play with it.
+Othertimes, however, having a reference for what the language is, what the language is not, and how it can be helpful can be of great resource.
+We're hoping that this page can be a good starting point for that resource.

-# What is TypeScript?
+# What is TypeScript? {#what}

 **TypeScript is a superset of JavaScript**, meaning that _all valid JavaScript is valid TypeScript but not all TypeScript is valid JavaScript_.
 Think of it as JavaScript + some goodies.
 These goodies _allow developers to add type information to their code that is enforced during a TypeScript to JavaScript compilation step_.